riyad4674/Segment_Seive/README.md

 # Segment_Seive
-Before learing Seive , I have to to learn single algoritm.
+Before learing Seive , I have learned single seive  algoritm.
+Container that  I use to implement this : vector  , array.
+Time complexity of segment seive: O(n * ln(sqrt(n)))